 Let’s be honest, investment reviews are probably the first thing that comes to mind when you hear semi-annual financial reviews.
 Yes, you’re right.
 Going over your investments is a big part of what is talked about when working with a certified financial planner.
 The top investment accounts I add to my review are my husband and I’s retirement accounts, my kid’s 529 college savings plan, and our brokerage account.
 If you have non-portfolio assets like rental properties or businesses this is a great time to review their status as well.

-Some of the top questions you want go over during your own investment review are:
+Some of the top questions you want to go over during your own investment review are:

 Q: How are your retirement investments doing compared to the S&P 500, or the Dow Jones Index?
 Are you happy with your current investment mix, do you need to switch to a more aggressive or less aggressive investment mix?

-Q: How is your retirement funds doing compared to a retirement calculator?
+Q: How are your retirement funds doing compared to a retirement calculator?